WeblateOrg/weblate/docs/admin/customize.rst

         ├── addons.py
         └── checks.py

-You can find an example of custimizing Weblate at
+You can find an example of customizing Weblate at
 <https://github.com/WeblateOrg/customize-example>, it covers all the topics
 described below.